Iterators

 Usually an iterator is not mutating the collection it is iterating over.
 But sometimes it is desirable to remove an element from the collection while iterating over it.

-For this purpose, most collections allow the creation of a mutating iterator.
-On mutating iterators the mutating flag in the base structure is set to true, and it is allowed to call the cxFlagForRemoval() function, which instructs the iterator to remove the current element from the collection on the next call to cxIteratorNext() and clear the flag afterward.
+For this purpose, most collections allow to use cxIteratorFlagRemoval(), which instructs the iterator to remove the current element from the collection on the next call to cxIteratorNext().
 If you are implementing your own iterator, it is up to you to implement this behavior.

 Passing Iterators to Functions

 To eliminate the need of memory management for iterators, the structures are usually used by value.
-This does not come with additional costs, because iteration is implemented entirely by macros.
+This does not come with additional costs because iteration is implemented entirely by using macros.

 However, sometimes it is necessary to pass an iterator to another function.
 To make that possible in a generalized way, such functions should accept a CxIteratorBase* pointer which can be obtained with the cxIteratorRef() macro on the calling site.